galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Place it into your plugins directory at `myviz/pdb`.

-## 1.5 Loading the 3rd-party plugin

-The above wrapper does not do anything yet, except requesting the minified plugin code which we downloaded earlier.
-In the following section we will configure and activate the plugin.
+Our wrapper does not do much yet, except requesting the minified plugin code which we downloaded earlier.
+In this following section we will configure and activate the plugin.
 In order to do that we need to understand our 3rd-party plugin better.
 Usually this requires finding a working example and/or reading some documentation.
 Fortunately the PV-Viewer** comes with both.
 Let's take a look at http://pv.readthedocs.io/.

 > ### Tasks
 >
-> What is the only required parameter in order to initialize the plugin by calling [*pv.Viewer()*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer)?
+> 1. What is the only required parameter in order to initialize the plugin by calling [*pv.Viewer()*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer)?
 >
-> Can you identify what valid `mode` settings the [*pv.Viewer.renderAs*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer.renderAs) function has?
+> 2. Can you identify what valid `mode` settings the [*pv.Viewer.renderAs*](http://pv.readthedocs.io/en/v1.8.1/viewer.html#pv.Viewer.renderAs) function has?

 Now that we have learned the basics on how the viewer plugin works, we can initialize and load it in `wrapper.js`.

 > ### Tasks
 >
-> 1. Modify `wrapper.js` by adding the following code into the `initialize` function:
+> 1. Modify `wrapper.js` by adding the following code into the `initialize` call:
 >
 >    ```js
 >    var viewer = pv.Viewer( document.getElementById( options.targets[ 0 ] ), {